Chainflow/solana-mission-control/docs/config-desc.md

    - *pub_key*

-      Public key of the validator, which will be used to gather information about validator metrics like commision,validator status etc...
+      Public key of the validator, which will be used to gather information about validator metrics like commision,validator status etc.

    - *vote_key*